 This is the timestamp of a message.
-Therefore, in Java, this is the time on the local system that the message was created, and in C, this is the time on the local system that a field's item is added to a queue.
+Therefore, in Java, this is the time that the message was created, and in C, this is the time that a field's item is added to a queue.
 The field item then becomes a message.